d2l-ai/d2l-en/chapter_introduction/index.md

 ## Key Components

-In our *wake-word* example, we described a dataset consisting of audio snippets and binary labels, and we gave a hand-wavy sense of how we might *train* a model to approximate a mapping from snippets to classifications.
+In our wake word example, we described a dataset consisting of audio snippets and binary labels, and we gave a hand-wavy sense of how we might train a model to approximate a mapping from snippets to classifications.
-This sort of problem, where we try to predict a designated unknown *label* given known *inputs*, given a dataset consisting of examples, for which the labels are known is called *supervised learning*, and it is just one among many *kinds* of machine learning problems.
+This sort of problem,
+where we try to predict a designated unknown *label* based on known *inputs*, given a dataset consisting of examples for which the labels are known, is called *supervised learning*.
+This is just one among many kinds of machine learning problems.
-In the next section, we will take a deep dive into the different ML problems.
+Later we will take a deep dive into different machine learning problems.
-First, we'd like to shed more light on some core components that will follow us around, no matter what kind of ML problem we take on:
+First, we would like to shed more light on some core components that will follow us around, no matter what kind of machine learning problem we take on:

 1. The *data* that we can learn from.
-2. A *model* of how to transform the data.
+1. A *model* of how to transform the data.
-3. A *loss* function that quantifies the *badness* of our model.
+1. A *loss* function that quantifies the badness of our model.
-4. An *algorithm* to adjust the model's parameters to minimize the loss.
+1. An *algorithm* to adjust the model's parameters to minimize the loss.

 ### Data